mayuresh-savargaonkar/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.umdearborn.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include, safety of autonomous vehicles, development of practical solutions using cusotmized deep learning, and explainable AI.
+bio: My research interests include, safety of autonomous vehicles, development of practical solutions using customized deep learning, and explainable AI.

 # Interests to show in About widget
 interests:
   - Autonomous and Connected Vehicles
+  - Connected Transportation and Mobility
+  - Autonomous Vehicle Simulation
   - Explainable Artificial Intelligence
-  - Machine Learning
-  - Synthetic Data Generation
-  - Time Series Modeling
+  - Spatio-Temporal Modeling
   - Customized Deep Learning
+  - Remaining Useful Life
-  - Information Retrieval
+  - Lithium-ion Batteries

 # Education to show in About widget
 education: